Wolanet/python-portfolioV/README.md

 <br /> <br />

 <h2> [3] AllowIP.py </h2>
- In a given organization, access to restricted content is controlled with an allow list of ip addresses.
+ Let's pretend that access to restricted content is controlled with an allow list of ip addresses.
 The "allow_list.txt" file identifies these IP addresses, and a separate remove list identifies IP addresses that should no longer have access to the restricted content. <br />
  I created this script to automate updating the "allow_list.txt" of IP addresses and removing the addresses that should no longer have access.
 Keep in mind that the txt file can have any name, just change it in the code along with the path to where it's stored.
 I've also added a simple regex method for searching for specific patterns.